-1. The target stocking standard (TSS) as set out in Table A is required for the SLP and for a landscape level calculation of Maximum Predicted Merchantable Volume (MPMV) at the time of the reforestation assessment (Section 6.29).
-It is otherwise not used in the final legal assessment of coniferous reforestation success under the
+- 1. The target stocking standard (TSS) as set out in Table A is required for the SLP and for a landscape level calculation of Maximum Predicted Merchantable Volume (MPMV) at the time of the reforestation assessment (Section 6.29).
+It is otherwise not used in the final legal assessment of coniferous reforestation success under the Reforestation LLS, as the assessment is based on the cumulative results for all blocks. - 2.
+The minimum stocking standard (MSS) as set out in Table A is required for the SLP and determination of Establishment Delay (Section 6.30).
+It is otherwise not used in the final legal assessment of reforestation success under the Reforestation LLS, as the assessment is based on the cumulative results for all blocks.

-47 Replaces requirements of S 32(6)(d)
+43 Replaces requirements of S 32(6)(d)

-48 This is unchanged from the FSJPPR
+44 This is unchanged from the FSJPPR